 - PL258 FN-F: Delivered Norwegian 331 sq.
 July 1944.
 Shot down a FW190 6.
 Aug 1944 with pilot Eivind Tjensvoll.
 And a FW190D 29.
 Dec 1944 with pilot Carl Jacob Stousland.

 - PV181 RAB: Personal aircraft of Wing Co Rolf Arne Berg 132 (Norwegian Wing) Carried these mix of pre war Norwegian and RAF markings as a test following the the establishment of the Royal Norwegian Airforce in 1944.

-The conversion kit is tailored to the Trumpeter 1/24 Scale Spitfire Mk VI, but may also be used on airfix kits.
+The conversion kit is tailored to the Airfix 1/24 Scale Spitfire Mk VI, but may also be used on Trumpeter kits with some adjustments.